siavava/portfolio/content/projects/trivial/01-city-info.md

 tech:
   - "Python"
   - "Data Processing"
+summary: |-
-summary: "A program that parses a world-cities file into City objects, quicksorts them by name, population, and latitude, and animates the 50 most-populous over a world map."
+  A program that parses a world-cities file into City objects, quicksorts them by name, population, and latitude, and animates the 50 most-populous over a world map.
 ---

 A small pipeline over `world_cities.txt`, a comma-separated table of